nativescript-vue/nativescript-vue.org/content/docs/en/elements/layouts/grid-layout.md

 ## Additional children props

-When an element is a direct child of the GridLayout, you can work with the following additional properties.
+When an element is a direct child of `<GridLayout>`, you can work with the following additional properties.

 | Name | Type | Description |
 |------|------|-------------|